 Past Award Winners

-2020: Washington Post columnist, Radley Balko, received the general Szasz award for civil liberties, for his work on criminal justice, the drug war, and civil liberties.
+2020: Our final Szasz awards were presented to Washington Post columnist, Radley Balko, received the general Szasz award for civil liberties, for his work on criminal justice, the drug war, and civil liberties.
 The professional Szasz award goes to Mario J. Rizzo, a professor of economics at New York University, and Glen Whitman, a professor of economics at California State University, Northridge.
 Their book Escaping Paternalism: Rationality, Behavioral Economics, and Public Policy was described by economist-blogger Bryan Caplan as “an unbelievably learned, thoughtful, fair, wise, and inspired critique of applied behavioral economics in general and libertarian paternalism (a.k.a. “nudge") in particular.”

 A Lifetime Achievement Award is presented to Edward Snowden, a former U.S. Intelligence Community employee and whistleblower who in 2013 released, through journalists, documents that revealed warrantless mass surveillance of Americans’ telephone records, the government’s extraordinary level of access to the data of nine giant internet companies including Google and Facebook, and U.S. surveillance of phone calls by world leaders.
 To read the full press release, click here.